What Gigi Hadid's Famous Friends Are Saying About Her NYFW Debut

-As a model, Gigi Hadid has become a bonafide fixture in the world of fashion.
-Last night, however, the stylishly down-to-earth Hadid marked another dream off of her already enviable bucket list: presenting her first fashion collection at New York Fashion Week.
-The capsule collection was a collaboration with iconic American designer Tommy Hilfiger, dubbed Tommy x Gigi, which featured impeccably tailored high-waisted trousers, cool cropped bomber jackets, luxe leather leggings, and, of course, a healthy helping of athleisure.
+Gigi Hadid has become a bonafide fixture in the world of fashion, as a model.
+Last night, the stylishly down-to-earth Hadid marked another dream off of her already enviable bucket list: presenting her first fashion collection at New York Fashion Week.
+The capsule collection was a collaboration with iconic American designer Tommy Hilfiger, dubbed Tommy x Gigi, that features impeccably tailored high-waisted trousers, cool cropped bomber jackets, luxe leather leggings, and, of course, a healthy helping of athleisure.

 Click through and see what friends and family had to say on Hadid's big night.